 Why choose Rhodes University?

 Situated on a picturesque campus in a small university-oriented town, Rhodes University offers many advantages to foreign students wishing to further their studies.
 A well-structured traditional residence system accommodates some 2700 students in a nurturing campus environment.
 The Rhodes Campus is small enough to allow students to easily reach all academic and social venues on foot, thus relieving the expense of running a car.
 For those who live in private student accommodation, many of the Grahamstown residential areas are also within walking distance of the University campus.

 A staff to student ratio of one lecturer to 15 students places students in unusually close contact with their lecturers.
 Arising out of a learning environment that fosters such fellowship between lecturers and students, Rhodes University has the highest undergraduate pass rate of any university in South Africa.
 Per capita, it also has the highest research output in the country and produces more Rhodes Scholars than any other South African institution.

 Rhodes University has thus earned a world-wide reputation for the high quality of its education and all Rhodes degrees are internationally recognised.

-Rhodes University Deparment of Accounting entry requirements for foreign students
+Rhodes University Department of Accounting entry requirements for foreign students

-Foreign students with degrees might qualify for exemption from writing certain subjects depending on the credits they obtained at undergraduate level.
+Foreign students with degrees might qualify for exemption from writing certain subjects depending on the credits they obtained at the undergraduate level.
 However, at least two years of study at Rhodes University would ordinarily be required in order to write the national qualifying exam for Chartered Accountants.